 This post may contain affiliate links.
 Please read our disclosure policy.

-If you’re looking for a quick vegan eggplant recipe, this is the right place for you!
+If you’re looking for a quick vegetarian eggplant recipe, this is the right place for you!
 Lebanese Moussaka is a simple delicious eggplant and chickpea stew that is infused with Middle Eastern flavors.
 This flavorful Lebanese Moussaka is vegan, easy to make, healthy, and perfect for the whole family!